1st Panzer Army

 The 1st Panzer Army (1.
 Panzerarmee) was a German tank army that was a large armoured formation of the Wehrmacht during World War II.

 When originally formed on 1 March 1940, the predecessor of the 1st Panzer Army was named Panzer Group Kleist (Panzergruppe Kleist) with Colonel General Ewald von Kleist in command.

 Service history

 Panzer Group Kleist was the first operational formation of several Panzer corps in the Wehrmacht.
 Created for the Battle of France on 1 March 1940; it was named after its commander Ewald von Kleist.
 Panzer Group Kleist played an important role in the Battle of Belgium.
 Panzer corps of the Group broke through the Ardennes and reached the sea, forming a huge pocket, containing several Belgian, British, and French armies.

 When the armistice was signed, the Group was deployed in occupied France, being renamed to Panzer Group 1 (Panzergruppe 1) in November.
-In April 1941, Panzer Group 1 took part in the invasion of Yugoslavia as part of Field Marshal Maximilian von Weichs's Second Army.
+In April 1941, Panzer Group 1 took part in the Balkans campaign (invasion of Yugoslavia and Greece) as part of Field Marshal Maximilian von Weichs's Second Army.